 The country has a challenging time ahead with political uncertainty and elections on the horizon – and beyond that much to be done to return Zimbabwe to its former glories.
 But to write it off as a tourist destination in the meantime would be a shame when its beautiful national parks have so much to offer, prices are low and local people are ready to welcome visitors, eager to help sustain this precious and fragile environment for a brighter future.

 Find out more about tailor made trips to Zimbabwe

-Book a safari holiday to Zimbabwe, which is the latest addition to Audley's Africa safari programme.
+Book a safari vacation to Zimbabwe, which is the lastest addition to Audley's Africa safari program.
 Our specialists are right up to date and well poised to advise on the best camps, lodges and guides and how to get the most out of this diverse country.